Cervical Vertigo and Cervicogenic Dizziness

 Dizziness and pain may be a call from your ligaments asking you for help

 The cervical ligaments are strong bands of tissues that attach one cervical vertebra to another.
 In this role, the cervical ligaments become the primary stabilizers of the neck.
-When the cervical ligaments are healthy, your head movement is healthy, pain free and non-damaging.
-When the ligaments are suffering from degenerative wear and tear or excessive looseness or laxity that prevents the ligaments from holding the vertebrae together, the ligaments lose their ability to control proper motion of your head.
+When the cervical ligaments are healthy, your head movement is healthy, pain-free and non-damaging.
+When the ligaments are suffering from degenerative wear and tear or excessive looseness or laxity that prevents the ligaments from holding the vertebrae together, the ligaments lose their ability to control the proper motion of your head.
 The head begins to move in a destructive, degenerative manner on top of your neck.
 When this occurs the cervical neck ligaments cry out and you feel pain and you can develop the symptoms of cervical vertigo and dizziness.

 - So we listen to what the neck is telling us:

 - There is a problem with stretched out or damaged ligaments.

 Here are the learning points of this study and what the doctors were looking for in the treatment of cervical disorders, such as vertigo, headache, and dizziness.